dsl-unibe-ch/vibe-documentation/docs/workflows/workflow_deconvolution_huygens.md

 # Deconvolution with Huygens Pro

-## Intro
+## Overview

-Brief description what we want to achieve, what the dataset consist and what operations and tools we use.
-(TO BE DONE)
+In this tutorial we will show you how to restore an image using deconvolution methods with the commercial tool [Huygens Profesional](https://svi.nl/Huygens-Professional) from Scientific Volume Imaging ([SVI](https://svi.nl/HomePage)).
+As dataset, we will be using a 3D stack image example that consist of Actin filaments of HeLa cell stained with a fluorescent probe and acquired with a confocal microscopy.
+This dataset has kindly being provided by Dr. Diego Morone from the Università della Svizzera italiana.

 ## Login
-In order to use Huygens remote manager, you need have an active license.
+In order to use Huygens remote manager, you need to have a valid license.
 If you have a license and an active account, please introduce it in this step.
-If you need one license or want to test Huygens for restauration and deconvolution of your image dataset, please get in touch with the [MIC](https://www.mic.unibe.ch/) for support or [Yury Belyaev](mailto:info.mic@unibe.ch).
+If you need one license or want to test Huygens for restoration and deconvolution of your image dataset, please get in touch with the [MIC](https://www.mic.unibe.ch/) for support or [Yury Belyaev](mailto:info.mic@unibe.ch).
 After login, Huygens will check your system and if it finds a GPU it will need a few minutes to initialize the cards.

 ![huygens_full_workflow](../assets/images/huygens_login_screenshot.png)

 ## Open dataset
-VIBE, as a service hosted by UBELIX, uses similar [data storage scheme](https://hpc-unibe-ch.github.io/storage/) as in UBELIX and offers connectivity for their user to the Research Storage by default.
+VIBE, as a service hosted by UBELIX, uses similar [data storage scheme](https://hpc-unibe-ch.github.io/storage/) and offers connectivity for their user to the Research Storage by default.
 Read more about [data transfer and storage documentation](../how-to-guides/data-management.md) or get in touch with the [ Dienstleistungen der Informatikdienste](https://intern.unibe.ch/dienstleistungen/informatik/dienstleistungen_der_informatikdienste/dienstleistungen___ressourcen/research_storage/index_ger.html) to request a Research Storage quota for your project.

 The dataset that we are going to use for this workflow is currently living somewhere at the `$HOME` directory of the current UBELIX session in use.
 Let's open the dataset by just drag and drop our image to the main application windows.
 Huygens is a very versatile software with a wide range of functionalities that won't be covered in this workflow.
 Feel free to look at the official documentation and watch the multiples tutorials and learning material in the [SVI website](https://svi.nl/HomePage).